MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ### The impact of blocked data group
 Data cannot [Jim: can?] be altogether restricted to flow to a specific service by marking that connector as **Blocked**.
 For example, if you place Facebook and Twitter in the Blocked group, makers cannot create a PowerApp or PowerAutomate resource that uses Facebook connector.
 This in turn restricts data flows to this service using Power Platform.

-> [!NOTE]
+All third party connectors can be blocked.
+All Microsoft owned Premium connectors (except Common Data Service) can be blocked.

+### List of connectors that cannot be blocked
-> **Standard** licensed connectors where the service is owned by Microsoft cannot be classified as **Blocked** through DLP policies.
+**Standard** licensed connectors where the service is owned by Microsoft cannot be classified as **Blocked** through DLP policies.
 They can be classified into **Business** or **Non-Business** data groups.
+These connectors broadly fall into following categories:

+1. Enterprise class Microsoft 365 suite of services with no additional licensing implications
+2. Power Platform specific connectors which are part of the base platform capabilities
+3. Private use only Microsoft services such as Outlook.com that only support Microsoft account (private account) sign in through the connector
-These connectors are either enterprise class services such as Microsoft 365 with no additional licensing implications or are public facing cloud services hosted by Microsoft that do not store data, such as Bing Search.
-Or, these connectors are private use only Microsoft services, such as Outlook.com, that only support Microsoft account (private account) sign-in through the connector.
+4. Public facing cloud services hosted by Microsoft that do not store data such as Bing Search.
 Privacy policy statement for Microsoft hosted public services can be found [here](https://privacy.microsoft.com).
-A full list of connectors that cannot be blocked can be found in the next section.
->
-> Common Data Service connectors are the only Premium connectors that cannot be blocked.
-Common Data Service is an integral part of Power Platform, hence the exception.
+5. Common data service connectors that are the only Premium connectors that cannot be blocked since Common Data Service is an integral part of Power Platform

-### List of connectors that cannot be blocked
+Below are the connectors that cannot be blocked using DLP policies.

 <table style="width:100%">
 <tr>